AdobeDocs/campaign-web.en/help/v8/get-started/user-interface.md

 For more information about the Campaign explorer, folder hierarchy and resources, refer to this [Campaign v8 (console) documentation](https://experienceleague.adobe.com/docs/campaign/campaign-v8/new/campaign-ui.html#ac-explorer-ui){target="_blank"}.

+### Contextual Help {#user-interface-help}

+Ask questions and find guidance directly from the product user interface.
+The new AI-powered knowledge assistant, embedded in the contextual help popovers, helps you learn and grow your expertise on new Campaign features.
+Based on the latest product documentation, it assists you to find help and get step-by-step guidance instantly, as you are building your use cases.

 ### Campaign Management {#user-interface-campaign-management}

 >[!CONTEXTUALHELP]